dakk/dakk.github.io/about.markdown

 permalink: /about/
 ---

-That's me, Davide Gessa aka dakk.
-I'm a software developer, computer scientist and sailor from Sardinia, Italy.
+I'm Davide Gessa (aka dak[k]*), a software developer, computer scientist and sailor from Sardinia, Italy.

 Have fun with my github at [github.com/dakk](http://github.com/dakk).